 Paul’s prayer and blessing for the Thessalonians and for us shows us the power of grace and the love and eternal comfort and good hope through the grace of our God and the Lord Jesus Christ.
 By the grace of our God and the Lord Yeshua the Messiah, God counts you worthy of your calling, and fulfills all our good pleasure of goodness and work of faith in power.

-Paul’s prayer.
-11 To this end we also pray always for you, that our God may count you worthy of your calling, and fulfill every desire of goodness and work of faith with power, 12 that the name of our Lord Yeshua† may be glorified in you, and you in him, according to the grace of our God and the Lord Yeshua the Messiah.
-2 Thessalonians 1:11
+... we do pray always for you, that our God may count you worthy of the calling, and may fulfill all the good pleasure of goodness, and the work of the faith in power, that the name of our Lord Jesus Christ may be glorified in you, and ye in him, according to the grace of our God and Lord Jesus Christ.
+2 Thessalonians 1:11-12 YLT

 We come to the throne of grace to receive mercy and may find grace for help in time of need.